 As much as they love being here, students like to venture off campus now and then, too.
-Half of all SU students study abroad.
+More than a third students study abroad.
 A London experience is available each fall along with summer programs in locations such as Argentina, Costa Rica, Jamaica, Peru and Spain.
 Our students have access to universities around the world through the International Student Exchange Program.
 In addition, Southwestern offers opportunities for semesters in New York (arts) and Washington D.C. (politics), as well as internships, both domestic and abroad.

 It’s not only the academic mall that’s green here, our philosophy and even some of our buildings are, too—the Wilhelmina Cullen Admission Center and the Prothro Center for Lifelong Learning are both LEED certified.
 Southwestern was the second university in Texas to sign the Talloires Declaration, a formal commitment to sustainability in higher education.
 In 2009, Southwestern also signed the College and University Presidents Climate Commitment.
 And in 2010, the University signed an 18-year agreement with the city of Georgetown that enabled it to meet all its electrical needs from wind power.